 Not everyone will experience the same symptoms, respond the same way to treatment, or take the same amount of time to recover.
 Some people can be affected by more than one type of eating disorder or find their symptoms changing type as they recover.
 Someone with an eating disorder may also experience other mental or physical health issues at the same time as their eating disorder.
 Sometimes these can play a role in the eating disorder developing, or they may develop alongside or because of the eating disorder.
 Treatment for eating disorders should consider other health issues the person may have.

 The first step towards getting help for an eating disorder is usually to visit the GP.
 We have a leaflet that can help you with this appointment.
 If you're not registered with a GP, you can learn more about how to do this in:

-The National Institute for Health and Care Excellence (NICE), which gives evidence-based guidelines about how to treat different illnesses, recommends that if the GP thinks someone may have an eating disorder, they should immediately refer them to an eating disorder specialist for further assessment or treatment.
+The National Institute for Health and Care Excellence (NICE) and the Scottish Intercollegiate Guidelines Network (SIGN) give evidence-based guidelines about how to treat different illnesses, recommends that if the GP thinks someone may have an eating disorder, they should immediately refer them to an eating disorder specialist for further assessment or treatment.